Skin Care in the Pitta Season

 A clean inside.
-Ama, or toxins, on the inside means problem skin on the outside.
-Prevent this problem by taking triphala to help regulate digestive function and to clean the small intestine and colon.
-To help ease allergies (skin or otherwise), support with herbs like manjistha, burdock, and aloe vera or simply by taking Healthy Skin or Blood Cleanse formula.
+Ama, or toxins, on the inside can manifest on the outside.
+Taking triphala can help regulate digestive function and clean the small intestine and colon.
+You can also find support with herbs like manjistha, burdock, and aloe vera or simply by taking Healthy Skin or Blood Cleanse formula.

 A sound skincare routine.
 All the skin asks is to be clean and nourished.
-Wash your face and body every day with an all natural cleanser that you purchase or make your own using the recipe below.
+Wash your face and body every day with an all-natural cleanser that you purchase or make your own using the recipe below.
 After washing, gently massage the face in an upward direction with Brahmi Oil.
-For problem skin, add some Neem Oil.
+For skin that needs more cooling, add some Neem Oil.
 For the body, use Daily Massage Oil or Sesame Oil for vata and kapha and Sunflower or Coconut for pitta.